kwraight/tcl-tk-docker/README.md

 - _e_: environment variable
 - _v_: volume mapping

+#### Tests

-Test display mapping works in container:
+A couple of checks display mapping works in container:

+__xclock__

+Once in container run (from any directory):

 > xclock

 - should see clock pop-up

+__TkPool__

+In container /cloudtk directory:

+- run Cloudkt to unpack files

+ > ./tclkit CloudTk.kit

+- close application (crtl+C)

+- run Tkinter pool code

+ > tclsh Tk/TkPool/TkPool.tcl

 ### display issue

 Debugs:

-- check /tmp/.X11-unix exists
+- check /tmp/.X11-unix exists on host system - else, you can't mount it into the container
+-